 Basic guitar chords are open chords like C major, D major and F major.

-These are the very first chords guitarists learn because their fingering is simple and straightforward, and they're played at the very first fret of the guitar.
+For anyone taking guitar lessons, these are the very first chords you learn because their fingering is simple and straightforward.

 These chords are also the most commonly used chords in popular music.